Authors of Pain: Seth Rollins' enforcers (2019–2020)

-On March 10, it was reported that Rezar suffered a biceps injury, therefore putting the team on hiatus.
-On September 4, both Akam and Rezar were released from their WWE contracts.
+There final appearance was on the March 9 episode of Raw.
+On March 10, Rezar suffered a bicep injury, putting the team on hiatus.
+On September 4, both Akam and Rezar were released from their WWE contract.

-Independent circuit (2022–present)
+Independent circuit (2022)

-In May 2022, Sunny Dhinsa and Gzim Selmani, now known as Legion of Pain, have announced the launch of their professional wrestling promotion, Wrestling Entertainment Series (WES).
+In May 2022, Sunny Dhinsa and Gzim Selmani, now known as Legion of Pain, announced the launch of their professional wrestling promotion, Wrestling Entertainment Series (WES).
+The promotion's first event was booked for June, but it was delayed until July until it was cancelled.
+The promotion stated that several wrestlers wouldn't appear as the reason.
+Nia Jax and Aiden English, who were booked to appear on the show, criticized the promotion.